-Film Studies offers degrees in filmmaking (BFA) as well as a critical studies (BA); the BFA is focused on the art of independent filmmaking, and the BA emphasizes the critical study of film as an art form.
-Film Studies offers an interdisciplinary MFA degree with the Department of Art and Art History.
-Film Studies hopes to begin a critical studies MA track within the next few years.
+The Department of Cinema Studies & Moving Image Arts offers degrees in filmmaking (BFA) as well as a critical studies (BA); the BFA is focused on the art of independent filmmaking, and the BA emphasizes the critical study of film as an art form.
+The Department of Cinema Studies & Moving Image Arts offers an interdisciplinary MFA degree with the Department of Art and Art History.
+The Department of Cinema Studies & Moving Image Arts hopes to begin a critical studies MA track within the next few years.
 International film is an important component of our critical studies and we offer a wide range of courses in this area.

-Founded in 1972, the Film Studies Program at the University of Colorado at Boulder is known for its special emphasis on the study of film and the visual arts.
-The late Stan Brakhage taught with the Film Studies program for over twenty years.
-His creative legacy remains central to the vision of Film Studies.
-Our program has a large collection of 16mm film prints for classroom use as well as a wide array of cameras, film and digital video editing equipment, and optical printers which are available to students from the Film Studies equipment check-out facility.
-Film Studies also supports two major regional film exhibition venues: The International Film Series and First Person Cinema.
-Film Studies is housed in the new $34 million Alliance for Technology, Learning & Society (ATLAS) building.
+Founded in 1972, the Department of Cinema Studies & Moving Image Arts (formerly the Film Studies Program) at the University of Colorado at Boulder is known for its special emphasis on the study of film and the visual arts.
+The late Stan Brakhage taught with the Department of Cinema Studies & Moving Image Arts program for over twenty years.
+His creative legacy remains central to the vision of the Department of Cinema Studies & Moving Image Arts.
+Our program has a large collection of 16mm film prints for classroom use as well as a wide array of cameras, film and digital video editing equipment, and optical printers which are available to students from the Department of Cinema Studies & Moving Image Arts equipment check-out facility.
+The Department of Cinema Studies & Moving Image Arts also supports two major regional film exhibition venues: The International Film Series and First Person Cinema.
+The Department of Cinema Studies & Moving Image Arts is housed in the new $34 million Alliance for Technology, Learning & Society (ATLAS) building.
 Our teaching facilities include a state of the art 35mm and 16mm film and HD screening theatre, HD computer labs as well as digital and analogue optical printing and transfer capabilities, and a well-equipped cinema check-out facility.

 A minor is offered in film studies.
 Declaration of a minor is open to any student enrolled at CU-Boulder, regardless of college or school.
 To obtain the film studies minor, students must: